sonic-net/SONiC/doc/copp/Copp_Manager_Redesign_test_plan.md

 ## Overview

-In the current design of Copp Manager, before installing a trap, CoppMgr checks if one of the following requirements is fulfilled:
+In the previous design of Copp Manager, before installing a trap, CoppMgr checks if one of the following requirements is fulfilled:

 1. Trap name is in the features table and enabled.
 2. Trap name does not exist in the features table. (e.g. arp, lacp, udld, ip2me).